 - Abnormal bleeding if a woman is taking the breast cancer medicine tamoxifen

 - Abnormal bleeding due to changes in hormone levels (anovulatory bleeding)

 - Causing a hole in (perforating) the uterus or tearing the cervix (rarely occurs)

 - Slight spotting and mild cramping for a few days

 Beard JM, Osborn J. Common office procedures.
 In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 28.

 Soliman PT, Lu KH.
-Neoplastic diseases of the uterus: endometrial hyperplasia, endometrial carcinoma, sarcoma: diagnosis and management.
-In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
+Malignant diseases of the uterus: endometrial hyperplasia, endometrial carcinoma, sarcoma: diagnosis and management.
+In: Gershenson DM, Lentz GM, Valea FA, Lobo RA, eds.
 Comprehensive Gynecology.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 32.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 32.